robertbeinert/tangential-GW-barycenter/README.md

     for the 3d shape interpolations between 2 and 4 input shapes (Figs 1, 2),

 * `Ex2-LGW-DF.ipynb`
-    for the classifying the 3d registrations from the mesh deformation dataset (Fig 3, Tab.
-1),
+    for the classifying the 3d registrations from the mesh deformation dataset (Fig 3, Tab 1),

 * `Ex2-LGW-FAUST.ipynb`
-    for the classifying the 3d meshes from the FAUST dataset (Fig 4, Tab.
-2),
+    for the classifying the 3d meshes from the FAUST dataset (Fig 4, Tab 2),

 * `Ex3-PPI.ipynb`
-    for simultaneously matching multiple PPI networks (Tab.
-3).
+    for simultaneously matching multiple PPI networks (Tab 3).

 Parts of the implementation relies on or is built on top of existing implementations from [Python Optimal Transport](https://pythonot.github.io/)